secretstartups/handbook/communication/index.html.md

 On the other hand, not every part of a meeting is relevant, but it can sometimes be helpful to have more people in a call.
 If you only have one discussion point, if possible, try to reorder the meeting agenda to have your point first and then drop from the call.
 If you get asked a question when you're not paying attention, it is an okay use of time to repeat a question every now and then.
-If training if required for one's role, team members should plan to give the training full attention--especially if engagement in discussions or breakout rooms is required.
+If training is required for one's role, team members should plan to give the training full attention--especially if engagement in discussions or breakout rooms is required.
 If training is 'nice to learn' or 'optional' for team members, multi-tasking can be done at the team members discretion.

 We don't use the first 15 minutes of a meeting to read the materials like they [do at Amazon](https://www.forbes.com/sites/carminegallo/2019/06/18/how-the-first-15-minutes-of-amazons-leadership-meetings-sparks-great-ideas-and-better-conversations/#6be165bd54ca).
 You can use the start of a meeting to review the materials for the meeting if you need to, given you do not have to be paying attention, but that should not delay the start of the meeting for the people that already have questions based on the materials.
 [Meetings start on time at GitLab.](/handbook/communication/#scheduling-meetings)

-Don't use your camera to signal you're not paying attention; [cameras should always be on](/handbook/communication/#video-calls).
+Do not use your camera to signal you're not paying attention; [cameras should always be on](/handbook/communication/#video-calls).

-### Don't ask meeting attendees to pay attention
+### Do not ask meeting attendees to pay attention

 There are too few hours in a week, so we expect each team member to [manage their attention](#you-are-the-manager-of-your-attention).
 If you're hosting a meeting, don't tell people to give you their attention or stop multi-tasking.
 Respect each team member's agency over their time.
 Instead of demanding attention, earn participants' attention by organizing and facilitating meetings so they are compelling to attendees.